kerenfu/LFSOD-Survey/README.md

 ## Multi-view Images and Focal Stacks

-* A GIF animation to multi-view images
+* A GIF animation of multi-view images

 ![alt text](./pictures/multi-view.gif)

-* A GIF animation to focal stack
+* A GIF animation of a focal stack

 ![alt text](./pictures/focal_stack.gif)